lilianweng/lil-log/_posts/2018-04-08-policy-gradient-algorithms.md

     1. Estimate the the return $$G_t$$;
     2. Update policy parameters: $$\theta \leftarrow \theta + \alpha \gamma^t G_t \nabla_\theta \ln \pi_\theta(A_t \vert S_t)$$

 A widely used variation of REINFORCE is to subtract a baseline value from the return $$G_t$$ to *reduce the variance of gradient estimation while keeping the bias unchanged* (Remember we always want to do this when possible).
 For example, a common baseline is to subtract state-value from action-value, and if applied, we would use advantage $$A(s, a) = Q(s, a) - V(s)$$ in the gradient ascent update.
+This [post](https://danieltakeshi.github.io/2017/03/28/going-deeper-into-reinforcement-learning-fundamentals-of-policy-gradients/) nicely explained why a baseline works for reducing the variance, in addition to a set of fundamentals of policy gradient.

 ### Actor-Critic

 Two main components in policy gradient are the policy model and the value function.
-It makes a lot of sense to learn the value function in addition to the policy, since the value function is typically unknown, and that is exactly what the **Actor-Critic** method does.
+It makes a lot of sense to learn the value function in addition to the policy, since knowing the value function can assist the policy update, such as by reducing gradient variance in vanilla policy gradients, and that is exactly what the **Actor-Critic** method does.

-Actor-critic is consist of two models:
+Actor-critic methods consist of two models, which may optionally share parameters:
 * **Critic** updates the value function parameters w and depending on the algorithm it could be action-value $$Q_w(a \vert s)$$ or state-value $$V_w(s)$$.
 * **Actor** updates the policy parameters θ for $$\pi_\theta(a \vert s)$$, in the direction suggested by the critic.